Lall-091/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 1. Select **Publish** in the upper right of the publishing profile summary to deploy the app to Azure.

-When the deployment finishes, Visual Studio launches the browser to display the hosted app, but at this point the app doesn't work correctly on Azure.
+When the deployment finishes, Visual Studio launches the browser to display the hosted app.
+You should see the `Hello world` message from the default endpoint.
+However, at this point the database endpoints will not work correctly on Azure.
 You still need to configure the secure connection between the App Service and the SQL database to retrieve your data.

 ## Connect the App Service to Azure SQL Database